xtracdev/atom-pub-proxy/README.md

 ## Constraints

-The certificate naming convention baked into the Dockerfile's health check must be observed.
+The certificate naming convention baked into the Dockerfile's health check must be observed, and aligned with the volume mounting convention in the docker compose file.
 Also, use the subject alt names extension to associate the nginxproxy cert both with the docker-compose network name (nginxproxy) and the endpoint clients will access it using.